-Qvinci's Report Styler allows Admins, Leaders and Managers to create templated reports (for P&L, Balance Sheet and CashFlow) which can then dynamically update across all clients/companies/entities in the account.
+Qvinci's Report Styler allows users to create templated reports which can then dynamically update across all clients/companies/entities in the account.
 The purpose of this feature is to save accounting professionals or corporate users time by allowing them to create standard reports which can be styled and customized, yet still utilized across many clients/companies/entities.
-The "Columns Chooser" feature allows users on the Qvinci Enterprise subscription to easily create multi period reports.
+The "Columns Chooser" feature allows users to easily create multi period reports.

 Customize the Template